Studio444/studio444.github.io/updatenote-tinyjump.md

 {% for category in postsCategory %}
 <h4 class="post-teaser__month">
 <strong>
-  {% if category.path contains 'tinyjump' %}
+  {% if post.path contains 'tinyjump' %}
 {% if category.name %}
 - - - - -  {{ category.name }} - - - - -
 {% else %}